 Demurrage: It is levied when the loaded export container has been returned to the shipping line, however, it cannot be moved out due to unforeseen circumstances, even though the free time allotted has expired.
-In such circumstances, demurrage will be included for the upkeep of container till it’s boarded on to the next vessel.
+In such circumstances, demurrage will be included for the upkeep of the container till it’s boarded onto the next vessel.

 Detention: This charge is levied on export containers.
 Generally, shipping lines give the consigner 5 days to pick-up the empty container, load it and return it back to the port.
 In case, it gets delayed, the shipping line charges Detention for the extra days the container was kept with the consigner beyond the said timeline.

 Hope this article would have helped you find the difference between Detention and Demurrage charges which have two completely different meanings.
 To know about logistics, log on to 20cube.com.

 You don’t need to be worry when you are a customer of 20Cube Logistics.
 We take care of all the procedures & help you transport the shipments with ease across borders.
 We are one of the best freight forwarding companies in Australia & are available in major cities like Brisbane, Melbourne & Sydney.